ksclarke/freelib-maven/README.md

     cd freelib-maven-plugins
     mvn install

-### License

-GNU Lesser General Public License, Version 3.0 (or any later version)

-### Contact
+## Contact

-If you encounter a problem or have a feature to suggest, submit it to the [issue queue](https://github.com/ksclarke/freelib-maven-plugins/issues
-"GitHub Issues Queue").
+If you encounter a problem or have a feature to suggest, submit it to the [issue queue](https://github.com/ksclarke/freelib-maven-plugins/issues "GitHub Issues Queue").
+Thanks for your interest in this project.